LookAtMe-Genius-Cameraman/T_System/README.md

   -j, --no-recognize    Do not recognize the things.(faces, objects etc.)
   --encoding-file ENCODING_FILE
                         Specify the trained recognition encoding pickle file for recognize object.
-Sample: 'encodings' for
+Sample: 'jane_encoding' for
-                        encodings.pickle file under the
+                        jane_encoding.pickle file under the
-                        'recognition_encodings' folder.
+                        '.t_system/recognition/encodings' folder in your Home
+                        directory.
+If `main_encoding` chosen,
+                        `main_encoding.pickle` file that creates from merging
-  --use-tracking-api    Use the openCV's tracking API for realize the next
-                        object is same as previous one.
+                        all encoding files under `.../encodings` folder will used.
+Default is `main_encoding` --use-tracking-api    Use the openCV's tracking API for realize the next object is same as previous one.
   --tracker-type TRACKER_TYPE